crowplexus/yu-pan-ko/dictionary.md

 hayū - Four

-hitā - Bad
+hitā - Bad / Evil

-hifā - Someone who is attracted to someone of the same gender as theirs
+homő - Someone who is attracted to someone of the same gender as theirs

 hūte - Fruit